Naya Rivera Dead, ‘Glee’ Actress Dies At Age 33

 Naya Rivera has died.
 The actress — who is best known for her portrayal of Santana Lopez on the television show Glee –died at age 33 after presumably drowning at Lake Piru in California.
-The Ventura County Sheriff’s Office tweeted Monday, July 13, it had recovered a body from the lake and would hold a press conference later in the day.
+The Ventura County Sheriff’s Office announced Monday, July 13, it had recovered a body from the lake and would hold a press conference later in the day.
 Since then, citing law enforcement sources, TMZ reported it was, indeed, Rivera.

 Rivera was originally declared missing on Wednesday, after her 4-year-old son, Josey Hollis Dorsey, was found alone floating on the lake in a boat that she had earlier rented.
 There was no sign of Rivera in the vicinity and her son would tell police that his mother had been swimming but unable to return to the boat.
 Staffers at the lake alerted authorities, who used helicopters, drones, and dive teams in an attempt to find her before suspending their search late Wednesday.